SchoolProjectEASV/TheRedTest/README.md

 # TheRedTest

 ## Overview
-This project demonstrates the use of Behavior-Driven Development (BDD).
+This project demonstrates the use of Behavior-Driven Development (BDD), with the use of different cucumber inspired frameworks in different languages.
 The system handles key warehouse functionalities such as capacity calculation, least-used warehouse identification, and ensuring item compatibility with warehouse dimensions.

 ## Application Features
 The warehouse management system includes the following methods: